Dalee/build.docker/README.md

 Do not put `sleep` or `loop` inside of wait script, script should check condition and return asap.

-Global timeout for every wait state can be configured independently (`--wait-resources-timeout` for `/etc/my_wait.d/` and `--wait-services-timeout` for `/etc/service/*/check`).
+Global timeout for each `wait` phase can be configured independently:
+(`--wait-resources-timeout` for `/etc/my_wait.d/` and `--wait-services-timeout` for `/etc/service/*/check`).
 Default value for each timeout is 30 seconds.

 If `/etc/my_wait.d/*` or `/etc/service/*/check` exceed global timeout, container will refuse to start.

+> Beware, due nature of script running, all checks will be executed at least once, even if one check is already violated timeout.

 If any of `/etc/my_init.d/*`, `/etc/rc.local` exits with non-zero exit code, container will refuse to start.